International Visiting Students, Researchers and Other Scholars

 After receiving your acceptance letter from Gallaudet, you must apply at the U.S. Embassy or Consulate in your country for the student visa.
 You will be responsible for making an appointment with a consulate at an Embassy nearest your place of residence after receiving the I-20 with the SEVIS so you can receive the F-1 student visa.
 The F-1 visa is the most often used visa by international students to study at an accredited U.S. college, university, or English language institute.
 Students on F-1 visas come to the United States for a full degree program.

 It is important to remember that acceptance to Gallaudet University does not guarantee issuance of the student visa.
 The U.S. Consulate abroad will have the final decision to grant or deny the student visa.
 When meeting with a U.S. consulate abroad, you will be expected to present the Form I-20 with your SEVIS Fee receipt, your Gallaudet letter of acceptance, and proof of financial support.

 Canadian students: A Canadian citizen does not need a visa for entering the United States as a student.
 At the border-crossing point, you will have to present your passport, the SEVIS Form I-20, your SEVIS receipt, your admission letter from Gallaudet University, and financial support documents to the U.S. Immigration Officer.

 Please click on the link below to view the list of scholarships.

 Canadian Students Only

-Please note that this information is provided as a guide only and is not considered a contract or binding by the University.
+Note: This information is provided as a guide only and is not considered a contract or binding by the University.
 We hope you will soon join our proud and strong community.
-Best of luck!